TrueBlocks/trueblocks-core/src/other/migrations/README-v0.14.0.md

 Previously, one could specify `--verbose N` where `N` indicated the log level.
 This usage will now report an error.

-To accomplish the same task, use `--log_level N` instead.
-The old usage will report an error.
-You do not need to include the `--verbose` switch, it will be ignored if also present.

-In the new usage, only the presence or absence of the `--verbose` switch matters.
-Including `--verbose` is identical to `--log_level 1`.

 This is a breaking change and will break any previously-existing shell scripts or front-end applications using `--verbose N`.

 ## You're Finished